formvuelate/formvuelate/docs/3.x/src/guide/schema-form.md

 }
 ```

-If at this point your schema changes, and deletes the `lastName` property, `SchemaForm` is smart enough to remove that from the output and emit a new `update:modelValue` event since that field is effectively _gone_.
+If at this point your schema changes, and deletes the `lastName` property, `SchemaForm` is smart enough to remove that from the output and update the form's model since that field is effectively _gone_.

 ```js
 {